|

 the firemen's interest."
 (July 27, 1944)no28jul44, no29jul44

-North Carolina is exempted from further blackout
+North Carolina was exempted from further blackout

 drills, the State Director of the Office of Civilian Defense

-announces.
+announced.
 (August 13, 1944)no13aug44

 Barbecue held on Memorial Auditorium grounds for fire department and auxiliary fire department members.
-Understaffing situation noted and auxiliary members surveyed for availability to answer "extreme emergency calls," serves as "volunteer firemen to answer general calls if need" and the like.
+Understaffing situation

 paid firemen and two women, making a total of 49 employees in the regular